 - While the bars are baking, make the whipped cream.
 In a medium-sized bowl or in the bowl of a stand mixer, add the heavy whipping cream.
 Beat on low until bubbles start to form, then increase the speed of the mixer to medium-high.
 Beat the mixture until stiff peaks start to form.
 Once the peaks are formed, add in the vanilla and half of the powdered sugar.
 Beat for about another minute, or until your desired texture is formed.
 Gradually fold in the remaining powdered sugar until the desired sweetness is reached.
 Place whipped cream in the refrigerator to chill until needed.

 - Once the bars are cooled, let them cool completely, for about 30 minutes.
 Once they are completely cool, place the bars in the refrigerator to chill for 2 hours.
 You can also chill the bars overnight.

 - Once the chilling process is complete, add the whipped cream.
-You may have to mix the whipped cream for a minute or so if it fell during the chilling process.
+You may have to mix the whipped cream for a minute or so if it falls during the chilling process.
 Top bars with a heaping spoonful of whipped cream and smooth until flat.
 Place the bars back in the fridge to chill for an hour.

-- Once the chilling is complete, take the bars out and cut into small squares.
+- Once the chilling is complete, take the bars out and cut them into small squares.
 Store the bars in an air-tight container in the fridge.
 They should last for about 1 week.

 Did you make this recipe?!
 Let me know and share it on Instagram.
 Tag @crispcrumble and use the hashtag #crispandcrumble.